Find flights

 First class

-You'll find Cathay Pacific first class on select Boeing 777-operated routes from the U.S., like from JFK and LAX.
-The airline’s first-class cabin is intimate and features only six seats laid out in a 1-1-1 configuration.
-Seats are a full 36 inches wide.
-Having flown Cathay first class several times, I can attest to just how wide these seats are; there is enough space for two full-size adults to sit side-by-side.
+Cathay Pacific’s first-class cabin on select Boeing 777-300ER routes (with service officially reinstated from JFK on March 31, 2024) features just six seats in a 1-1-1 configuration, each a full 36 inches wide.
+Having flown Cathay first class several times, I can attest to just how wide these seats are.
+There’s enough space for two full-size adults to sit side-by-side.

-All of this room in first class means that when it's time to sleep, the flight attendants will turn your three-foot-wide seat into one of the plushest beds in the sky.
+All this room means that when it’s time to sleep, the flight attendants will turn your seat into one of the plushest beds in the sky.
 That includes everything from a sumptuous mattress pad, comforter, and several pillows.
-This was easily the best sleep I've ever gotten on a flight.
+This was easily the best sleep I've ever gotten on a plane.

 Business class

-Business class seats for all flights between the US and Hong Kong are arranged in a 1-2-1 configuration, and while they don’t offer privacy doors like on some airlines, they still have decent privacy thanks to winged partitions between seats.
-There’s ample storage space and all seats angle slightly away from the aisle.
+Business class seats for all flights between the US and Hong Kong are arranged in a 1-2-1 configuration.
+While they don’t have privacy doors like some airlines, they still feel private thanks to winged partitions between seats.
+There’s also plenty of storage space, and all seats angle slightly away from the aisle.

 Premium economy

-The premium economy cabin on Cathay, arranged in a 2-4-2 configuration, is found on all flights that fly between the US and Hong Kong.
-On the Boeing 777, the premium economy seat is 19.5 inches wide This is slightly smaller than the A350, with each seat measuring 20 inches wide.
-All offer up to nine inches of recline which makes for a significantly more comfortable experience than standard economy.
+The premium economy cabin on Cathay is arranged in a 2-4-2 configuration and is on all flights between the US and Hong Kong.
+On the Boeing 777-300ER, the seat is 19.5 inches wide, which is slightly smaller than the A350’s 20-inch wide seat.
+The A350 offers up to nine inches of recline, while the 777 provides eight inches, making for a much more comfortable ride than standard economy.

 Economy

-By now, you know that Cathay flies two aircraft options between the US and Hong Kong.
-The Airbus A350 is typically my preferred choice of plane, and that extends to the economy cabin, too.
-That’s because seats are arranged in a much more comfortable 3-3-3 arrangement.
-The Boeing 777 has economy set up in a 3-4-3 lineup (yes, that one extra seat makes all the difference).
+By now, you know that Cathay flies two main planes between the US and Hong Kong.
+The Airbus A350-1000 is typically my preferred choice, and that extends to the economy cabin, too.
+That’s because seats are in a much more comfortable 3-3-3 arrangement.
+The Boeing 777-300ER has economy set up in a 3-4-3 lineup (and yes, that one extra seat in the middle really matters).

 Pre-flight experience